“The only way to learn mathematics is to do mathematics.” – Paul Halmos

-At our school we believe that Mathematics is critical to everyday life and therefore, every lesson counts.
-We have developed a high-quality, creative mathematics curriculum that provides a foundation for understanding the world, the ability to reason mathematically and nurtures a sense of curiosity and excitement about the subject.
-We encourage children to solve problems practically as well as mentally and using written methods.
+At our school we believe that Mathematics is critical to everyday life and therefore, every lesson and day counts.
+We have developed a high-quality, creative mathematics curriculum that provides a foundation for understanding the world, the ability to problem solve and reason mathematically and nurtures a sense of curiosity and excitement about the subject.
+Mathematics is taught discretely, however it is linked and included into our projects subtly and creatively when possible to ensure children are motivated and see the relevance of the learning involved.
+We encourage children to solve problems practically as well as mentally and using written methods, all the while being able to talk about and explain their thinking.
 Through combining these approaches, our children are exposed to a rich curriculum, enabling excellent teaching and learning.

 We focus on three main areas of mathematics – fluency, reasoning and problem solving.